Five common compliance mistakes SMBs make graphic representing audit prep and vendor risk pitfalls

 Access control misconfigurations are the most frequently cited findings in compliance audits.
 Teams take shortcuts: they assign overly broad permissions to speed up onboarding, they forget to review permissions as roles change, they allow root account access when it should be restricted.

 The problem with access controls is that shortcuts feel harmless at the time.
-Granting a developer admin access to the entire AWS account seems practical—they can get things done faster.
+Granting a developer admin access to the entire AWS account seems practical; they can get things done faster.
 But now they can access production databases they shouldn’t see, delete critical infrastructure, or accidentally trigger data breaches.
 And when an audit happens, auditors ask: “Why does this person have this permission?”
 You won’t have a good answer.

-Mistake 4: Neglecting Documentation and Evidence
+Compliance Mistakes SMBs Make #4: Neglecting Documentation and Evidence

 Having controls isn’t enough.
 You must prove you have them.
 Many SMBs discover this the hard way during audits: they’ve implemented excellent security practices, but they can’t demonstrate they exist.
 No documentation, no log retention, no evidence.